nguyentrituan/portfolio_data_science/README.md

 This is the course for which I was certified at the Computer Center of the University of Natural Sciences.
 The course provided me with foundational knowledge of Machine Learning, with examples closely related to Marketing.

 In this GitHub repository, I will present the code taught in the program, with simple and understandable examples that can help us better understand various machine learning algorithms.
-I will also present the final graduation project of the program for you to refer to
+I will also present the final graduation project of the program for you to refer to.

+In addition, to help you better understand how machine learning algorithms work, I have documented how machine learning runs on Excel to provide a clearer visualization.
+[Gitbook Link](https://app.gitbook.com/o/VfRPaxLWrwVO1zxPDj2s/s/ig7BlfmYLvYH7dyApFR1/

 ## Segmentation

+### Concepts

+One key go-to idea to uncover customer behavior is to spliting them into smaller groups that within each group they are more similar to each other.
+That make the insights is cleared, comparing to doing analysis on the whole population.

+You will notice that they have done it by multiple ways in our analytics works: splitting customers by geo, app, level of values, etc.
+In this hands-on, we try 3 techniques, serving that purpose:

+1. Cohort
+2. RFM segmentation
+3. KMeans clustering